soft-skills-engineering/website/_posts/2020-02-03-episode-195-ad-hoc-promotion-and-quitting-a-huge-company.md

 enable_comments: true
 ---

+We're excited to have special guest [Charity Majors](https://twitter.com/mipsytipsy) on the show!
+Charity is the CTO and former CEO of [Honeycomb](https://www.honeycomb.io).
+She has worked at Second Life, Parse, Facebook, and more.
+She blogs at [charity.wtf](https://charity.wtf/).

-In this episode, Dave and Jamison answer these questions:
+Dave, Jamison, and Charity answer these questions:

 1. I’ve had the role of tech lead informally for the past two years at a fast-growing tech startup.
 We were a team of 6 developers, and now we are 16.
 Recently, we had a department meeting in which the Software Development VP communicated that we have 3 teams and I was the tech lead of two of them.
 I was surprised.
 He hasn’t mentioned his decision of splitting the teams nor that I’ve been officially promoted to tech lead.
 I was expecting a one-on-one where he would “pop the question”: Will you be my tech lead?